Dingle Dell (St Heliers)

-Dingle Dell is a nature reserve in the suburb of St Heliers in Auckland, New Zealand.
-It consists of 6.48 hectares of native bush and a small grass field.
-The walk contains stairs and may not be suitable for pushchairs.
-Dogs are permitted off-leash.
-Dingle Dell has long been overlooked as a nature reserve, named by the New Zealand Herald in the 1950s the "Cinderella of Auckland's Parks."
+Dingle Dell Reserve is a nature reserve in the St Heliers suburb of Auckland, New Zealand.
+Established in 1928, it consists of 6.48 hectares of native bush with scenic trails, a small grass field, and native kauri and kohekohe trees.
+The reserve was established in 1928 in what was then a raupō swamp.
+It is currently managed by the Auckland Council as a part of the Ōrākei Local Board Area.

 Naming

-Dingle Dell was originally part of the larger area first named in the 1300s as Te Pane o Horoiwi, the Head of Horoiwi (of Tainui waka).
-After Pākehā settlement the section that would become Dingle Dell was called the "bush reserve" by St Heliers residents.
+After European settlement the area that would become Dingle Dell was called the "bush reserve" by St Heliers residents.
 In 1925 a local resident Mr Todd Smith wrote to The Tamaki Recorder requesting a change to a more distinctive name.
 The name was changed to Dingle's Bush, and then Dingle Dell in the 1930s.
 Dingle Dell is a reference by a local resident to Charles Dickens' "Dingley Dell" in The Pickwick Papers.

 History

-Pre-European History

-The last traditional occupiers of Dingle Dell and the wider St Heliers/Kohimarama area before European settlement were Ngāti Pāoa, who had been gifted the land by Ngāti Whātua in the late 1700s.

-European Settlement

-Dingle Dell was purchased from Ngāti Paoa in 1841 as part of the Kohimarama block.
-The Society appealed to the Mayor of Auckland John Allum for funding, and was involved in the planting and development of the reserve which was at that time still in poor and unsafe condition.

-Development into a Reserve

-In 1904 the Tamaki West Road Board took over the area from the New Zealand and Rive Plate Land Mortgage Company.
-The reserve was originally a raupō swamp, but in 1928 Auckland City Council took over the area and began the transformation into the reserve it is today.
+In 1904 the West Tamaki Road Board took over the area from the New Zealand and Rive Plate Land Mortgage Company.
+The reserve was originally a raupō swamp, but in 1928 Auckland City Council took over the area following the amalgamation of the West Tamaki Road Board with Auckland City and began the transformation into the reserve it is today.

 In 1928 a women's progress league was formed in St Heliers, which collected money and hosted working bees to create the first path down Dingle Road.